Makoto Kawabata takes a look back Musica Transonic's first album and his first ever released recordings.

 Glancing at the track listing, I discover a surprise…eighteen tracks?
 The original release had twelve, but Black Editions has generously added six bonus tracks.
 It makes sense, though; Musica Transonic recorded day and night, and there was plenty of material that didn’t make it onto our official releases.
 Nanjo’s La Musica imprint has released many of these tracks on cassettes and CD-Rs over the years.

-If I remember correctly, we recorded over the original Musica Transonic ADAT master tape with another session.
-If that were the case, it would have been impossible to remix the original material for a re-release.
-But it’s a testament to the mastering world’s technical advancements that the sound of the Black Editions version is far superior to the blown-out sound of the original.
+It’s a testament to the mastering world’s technical advancements that the sound of the Black Editions version is far superior to the blown-out sound of the original.
 I haven’t spoken to Nanjo in nearly twenty years, but I heard he compiled the bonus tracks and remixed and remastered last year’s Black Editions reissue of High Rise II.
 So I guess he applied his talents to this reissue as well.